Certainty Blog

 To minimize the costs associated with providing devices, consider implementing a bring-your-own-device (BYOD) policy, where employees are encouraged to use their own personal devices for work purposes.
 This can help reduce the number of devices your business needs to provide, and can make it easier for employees to use the digital inspection system.

-Device and App Security
+Digital Inspections and Mobile App Security

 Using digital inspections can also raise concerns about device and app security.
 If your employees are using their own devices, you may be worried about the security of your inspection data, and if your business is providing devices, you may be concerned about the security of the devices themselves.